7 Things Not to Do During Labor - Baby Chick

 You should never feel pressured or dismissed during your labor or birth.
 If someone pushes you to do something you don’t want to do, makes you feel rushed, or disregards your preferences, speak up and advocate for yourself.

 This is your body, your baby, and your birth experience.
-You’re paying for the care being provided, and you deserve to be treated with kindness and respect every step of the way.
+You deserve respectful, compassionate care every step of the way.
 These moments will stay with you forever, so don’t settle for anything less than support and compassion.

-Note: If you don’t feel comfortable with your nurse or the doctor on call, your partner can talk to the charge nurse and request someone new.
+Note: If you don’t feel comfortable with your nurse or the doctor on call, your partner can talk to the charge nurse and request a new nurse or doctor.
 Don’t feel bad for asking.
 You deserve a team that helps you feel safe, respected, and empowered.
 If you’re worried about advocating for yourself, consider hiring a doula to provide additional support and guidance.

 I’ve had clients who completely rocked their labor and birth experiences.
-Watching them go through it so seamlessly made me wonder what they were doing differently from those who struggled.
+Watching them move through labor so confidently made me wonder what they were doing differently from those who seemed to struggle more.

 When I asked what they told themselves during their labors, they all said something similar: “I kept telling myself to surrender my body to the experience and allow the labor to open my body and not fight the process.
 I wanted my labor to be quick, so I let my body do what it needed to do.”
 Powerful words.